-Section 8.1 Transactions with Interested Parties
+Section 9.1 Transactions with Interested Parties

-No contract or transaction between the IETF Trust and one or more of its Trustees or Officers, or between the IETF Trust and any other corporation, partnership, association, or other organization in which one or more of its Trustees or officers are Trustees or officers, or have a financial interest, shall be void or voidable solely for this reason, or solely because such Trustee or Officer (or other Trustee or officer) is present at or participates in the meeting of the Board of Directors or Board Committee which authorizes the contract or transaction or solely because his, her or their votes are counted for such purpose, if:
+No contract or transaction between the IETF IPMC and one or more of its Directors or Officers, or between the IETF IPMC and any other corporation, partnership, association, or other organization in which one or more of its Directors or officers are Directors or officers, or have a financial interest, shall be void or voidable solely for this reason, or solely because such Director or Officer (or other Director or officer) is present at or participates in the meeting of the Board of Directors or Board Committee which authorizes the contract or transaction or solely because his, her or their votes are counted for such purpose, if:

-The material facts as to his or her relationship or interest and as to the contract or transaction are disclosed or are known to the Board of Directors or such Board Committee, and the Board of Directors or such Board Committee in good faith authorizes the contract or transaction by the affirmative votes of a majority of the disinterested Trustees, even though the disinterested Trustees be less than a quorum; or
+The material facts as to his or her relationship or interest and as to the contract or transaction are disclosed or are known to the Board of Directors or such Board Committee, and the Board of Directors or such Board Committee in good faith authorizes the contract or transaction by the affirmative votes of a majority of the disinterested Directors, even though the disinterested Directors be less than a quorum; or

-The contract or transaction is fair as to the IETF Trust as of the time it is authorized, approved, or ratified, by the Board of Directors or a Board Committee.
-Common or interested Trustees may be counted in determining the presence of a quorum at a meeting of the Board of Directors or Board Committee that authorizes the contract or transaction.
+The contract or transaction is fair as to the IETF IPMC as of the time it is authorized, approved, or ratified, by the Board of Directors or a Board Committee.
+Common or interested Directors may be counted in determining the presence of a quorum at a meeting of the Board of Directors or Board Committee that authorizes the contract or transaction.

-ARTICLE IX.

-GRANTS, CONTRACTS, LOANS, ETC.

-Section 9.1 Grants

-The making of grants and contributions, and otherwise rendering financial assistance for the purposes of the IETF Trust may be authorized by the Board of Directors.
-The Board of Directors may authorize any Officer or Officers, agent or agents, in the name of and on behalf of the IETF Trust to make any such grants, contributions or assistance.

-Section 9.2 Execution of Contracts

-The Board of Directors may authorize any Officer, employee, or agent of the IETF Trust in the name and on behalf of the IETF Trust to enter into any contract or execute and satisfy any instrument, and any such authority may be general or confined to specific instances, or otherwise limited.
-In the absence of any action by the Board of Directors to the contrary, the Chair shall be authorized to execute such contracts and instruments on behalf of the Trust.

-Section 9.3 Checks, Drafts, Etc.

-All checks, drafts, and other orders for the payment of money out of the funds of the IETF Trust and all notes or other evidence of indebtedness of the IETF Trust shall be signed on behalf of the IETF Trust in such manner as shall from time to time be determined by resolution of the Board of Directors.

-Section 9.4 Deposits

-The funds of the IETF Trust not otherwise employed shall be deposited from time to time to the order of the IETF Trust in such banks or other depositories, or shall be otherwise invested, as the Board of Directors may select or direct, or as may be selected or directed by an Officer, employee or agent of the IETF Trust to whom such power may from time to time be specifically delegated by the Board of Directors.

 ARTICLE X.

+GRANTS, CONTRACTS, FUNDS, ETC.

+Section 10.1 Grants

+The making of grants and contributions and otherwise rendering financial assistance to further the Purposes of the IETF IPMC may be authorized by the Board of Directors.
+The Board of Directors may authorize any Officer or Officers, agent or agents, in the name of and on behalf of the IETF IPMC to implement any such grants, contributions or assistance.

+Section 10.2 Execution of Contracts

+The Board of Directors may authorize any Officer, employee, or agent of the IETF IPMC in the name and on behalf of the IETF IPMC to enter into any contract or execute and satisfy any instrument, and any such authority may be general or confined to specific instances, or otherwise limited.
+In the absence of any action by the Board of Directors to the contrary, the Chair shall be authorized to execute such contracts and instruments on behalf of the IETF IPMC.

+All contracts of $10,000 or more must be approved by the Board of Directors.

+Section 10.3 Checks, Drafts, Etc.

+All checks, drafts, and other orders for the payment of money out of the funds of the IETF IPMC and all notes or other evidence of indebtedness of the IETF IPMC shall be signed on behalf of the IETF IPMC in such manner as shall from time to time be determined by resolution of the Board of Directors.

+All payments of $10,000 or more must be approved by the Board of Directors, whether in a single instrument or in a series of instruments directed to the same or related persons.

+Section 10.4 Deposits

+The funds of the IETF IPMC not otherwise employed shall be deposited from time to time to the order of the IETF IPMC in such banks or other depositories, or shall be otherwise invested, as the Board of Directors may select or direct, or as may be selected or directed by an Officer, employee or agent of the IETF IPMC to whom such power may from time to time be specifically delegated by the Board of Directors.

+ARTICLE XI.

 DISSOLUTION